 - What: What: A 32-ton boulder that traditionally marked the boundary between northern “civilization” and southern wilderness, now a treasured local landmark.

-- Where: Right off Route 56 in South Colton, St. Lawrence County.
+- Where: Right off Route 56 in South Colton, New York, St. Lawrence County

 - Contact: Please contact TAUNY for more information.